cbrown5/cbrown5.github.io/_posts/2018-04-05-having-an-international-career-as-a-parent.md

 Ok this next tip is going to be a bit devious and could subvert the system a little (haven't done it myself).
 But also remember if you are a primary carer, the system is subverting you, by largely not recognizing the time you are taking away from your career.

-So the tip is: apply to host session at a conference you can't make it to.
-Make sure you get someone you trust, who can go, to go in on running the session to.
+So the tip is: apply to host session at a conference you know you can't make it to.
+Make sure you get someone you trust, who can go to the conference, to co-host the session.
 Then lead the organisation of the session (so your name is on all the emails inviting speakers etc...,), to maxmise exposure.

 Then of course, you can't make it, but your trusted colleague can go and introduce speakers.
 They should apologise to speakers and attendees that unfortunately you couldn't make it, which ensures every one remembers you organised this session.
 Have your colleague hand out your business card too and suggest people follow up with you.

+Then after the session, write a blog about it.
+My blog about our [session on Ridge to Reef management](https://catchmenttocoast.wordpress.com/2016/06/25/ridge-to-reef-management-approaches/) at a conferencea few years ago still gets plenty of hits.

-Then after the session, write a blog about it - this will pay it forwards, because other people that couldn't make it can also learn about the frontier of research your session was addressing.
+A blog will also pay it forwards - other people that couldn't make your session can also learn about the frontier of research your session was addressing.

 ## Take longer trips to a single location